wpilibsuite/frc-docs/source/index.rst

 FIRST Robotics Competition Control System
 ===========================================

+.. important:: The Control System team and NI is aware of an issue preventing roboRIOs being imaged with the 2021 image.
+Thank you for your patience.

 Welcome to the *FIRST*\ |reg| Robotics Competition Control System Documentation!
 An overview of the changes from 2020 to 2021 is available on the :ref:`New for 2021 <docs/yearly-overview/yearly-changelog:New for 2021>` document.

 .. toctree::